There’s nothing quite like gathering the family together and decorating a gingerbread house as a part of your treasured holiday traditions.

-Garlands can be used to decorate the roof or your house or you can use them to dress up your side or front windows.
+Garlands can be used to decorate the roof or you can use them to dress up your side or front windows.

 Go more modern with your décor with a cute pom-pom wreath.
 Use a variety of round tips to pipe dots of icing in the shape of a wreath.
 You could also use round candies or jumbo nonpareils to achieve a similar effect.

 Icing trees help complete your holiday gingerbread house.
-You can pipe the trees directly on the board of your display; however, we recommend making them ahead of time so they dry (at least a day in advance).
+While you can pipe the trees directly on the board of your display, we recommend making them ahead of time so they can dry completely.
+It works best if they’re made at least a day in advance.
 This also gives you the ability to play around with placement as you arrange your gingerbread house.

 Use drop flower tips or star tips to pipe small trees for your display.
-Start by piping a large dot on a sheet of parchment paper (about the size of a quarter), then smaller dots on top of that until your tree is complete.
+Start by piping a large dot on a sheet of parchment paper that’s about the size of a quarter.
+Then pipe smaller dots on top of that until your Christmas tree is complete.

-For taller or more decorative trees, use a star tip to pipe stars and pull-out stars on sugar cones (I know, a great trick, right?).
-Use different shades of green icing for a cool and artistic tree, or use candies and sprinkles to add a little more holiday merriment to your foliage.
+For taller or more decorative trees, use a star tip to pipe stars and pull-out stars on sugar cones.
+Use different shades of green icing for a cool and artistic tree.
+You can also use candies and sprinkles to add a little more holiday merriment to your foliage.